-SNELL MEMORIAL FOUNDATION is a registered certification mark and M2015 is a certification mark of the Snell Memorial Foundation.
+SNELL FOUNDATION is a registered certification mark and M2025, M2025D and M2025R are certification marks of the Snell Foundation Inc.

 INTRODUCTION

 This Standard addresses the problem of protecting the head from direct impact with surfaces or objects that might be encountered in a motorcycling accident.
 The Standard prescribes direct measures of several factors bearing on a helmet's ability to protect the head as well as its general serviceability as motorcyclist headgear.
 Thus, this Standard is directed towards the kinds of performance bearing on head protection that may not readily be discernable by even knowledgeable consumers at the time of purchase.